Listen180/auto_pypi/README.md

 - Then you'll be asked to input the new version number to continue.

 - Then you'll be asked to input the username and passcode of PyPi as usual.
+  - Here you'll also be asked to choose whether to use Test PyPi or the real PyPi.